 Step 6: Start buying things as soon as you can.
 That day creeps up on you as if you didn’t plan it I tell you!

-Step 7: Get the close family together the night before and early on the morning of the party to help set up.
-There is nothing like a great party set up done with some good company- it turns an otherwise boring chore, into something of a pre- party.
+Step 7: Get the close family And friends together the night before and early on the morning of the party to help set up.
+There is nothing like a great party set-up done with some good company.
+It turns an otherwise boring chore, into something of a pre- party.

-Step 8: Get ready when you are ready and don’t forget to hype the little one up about their birthday party!
-So the guests start arriving before you are ready, don’t sweat it, they don’t really care, they just really want to let their kids tire out so the whole house can have a good nights sleep anyway!
+Step 8: Get ready!
+Also, when you are ready, don’t forget to hype the little one up about their birthday party!
+Maybe the guests start arriving before you are ready, don’t sweat it, they don’t really care, they just want to let their kids tire out so the whole house can have a good nights sleep anyway!

 Mambo D, I hope you know, I always have a blast doing this, and will likely do all your parties until you are 30!